Anal sacs in dogs can easily become impacted.

 And I am glad that I paid attention to my scent findings too.
 Unhappy anal sacks can get pretty nasty.

-So the next time your nose tells you that something is off, listen to it.
+So the next time your nose tells you something is off, listen to it.
 You might save your dog a lot of grief.

 Did your nose ever alert you to a health problem in your dog?